Fears Grow For Russian Backpacker Who Disappeared On Thailand’s ‘Death Island’

 On February 24, the staff barged into her room where they discovered her passport, camera, and mobile phone.
 The hostel owner said that they did not immediately seek the help of authorities thinking that Valentina proceeded to a different place.

 Since her purpose for visiting the island was free diving, the locals have searched for her in various dive sites.
-They have contacted diving firms as well hoping to discover clues about her disappearance.
+They have contacted diving firms, as well, hoping to discover clues about her disappearance.

 Divers have recovered bone and tissue samples as well as a goggle strap and a green singlet on the seabed of the Chalok Ban Kao Bay.
 These have been sent to the Institute of Forensic Medicine in Bangkok.